-When the Unity Package Manager downloads package contents and metadata, it stores them in a global cache.
-This makes re-using and sharing packages more efficient, and allows you to install and update stored packages even when offline.
+When the Unity Package Manager downloads package contents and metadata from a registry, it stores them in a global cache.
+This makes reusing and sharing packages more efficient, and allows you to install and update stored packages even when offline.

 By default, Unity stores the global cache in a root directory that depends on the operating system (and the user account type on Windows):

 |Windows (user account)||

 Tip: You can override the location of this root directory.
 See Customizing the shared cache locations for more information.

 The Package Manager global cache uses two different subsidiary caches, each serving a different purpose.
 The Package Manager stores these subsidiary caches in subdirectories under the folder of the global cache:

 ||Stores data obtained from registries using the npm protocol.
 This includes package metadata and package tarballs.|

 ||This cache contains the uncompressed contents of package tarballs fetched from a registry.|

 Inside each of these subfolders, each registry has its own path so that packages hosted on different registries aren’t mixed up.